 You can click Refresh to update the progress.

-- View baseline risks in the baseline risk list.
+- View baseline risks in the result list.

-After the baseline check is completed, the result is displayed on the Baseline Check page.Note If the number in the Failed Items/Affected Servers column is not 0, it indicates that baseline risks have been detected on the servers.
+After the baseline check is completed, the result is displayed on the Baseline Check page.Note If the number in the Failed Items/Affected Servers column is not 0, baseline risks have been detected on your servers.